-Like any pollens, dust and other airborne allergens, mold can cause a host of reactions in people who are sensitized, from itchy, watery eyes to sinus problems to full-blown asthma.
+Like any pollens, dust and other airborne allergens, mold can have a health effect by causing reactions in people who are sensitized.
+Symptoms can range from itchy, watery eyes to sinus problems and full-blown asthma exacerbations.

-But according to Dr. Ginger Chew, an epidemiologist with the U.S. Centers for Disease Control and Prevention, besides triggering allergic reactions, molds can also cause breathing problems and other irritant effects in people who are not allergic.
+But according to Dr. Ginger Chew, an epidemiologist with the U.S. Centers for Disease Control and Prevention, molds have health effects beyond triggering allergic reactions.
+Molds can even cause breathing problems and other irritant effects in people who are not allergic.

-In rare circumstances some molds can be infectious or toxic; and as they are growing, these spores can produce microbial volatile organic compounds, or mVOCs, which can trigger the same kinds of reactions as VOCs that off-gas from paints and other household chemicals.
+In rare circumstances, some molds can be infectious or toxic.
+As they are growing, such spores can produce microbial volatile organic compounds, or mVOCs.
+These can trigger the same kinds of reactions as VOCs that off-gas from paints and other household chemicals.

 Those tiny VOCs can hitch rides around your home – and even slip right out of wall cavities and into your home.
 “VOCs can permeate through porous surfaces very easily because they are volatile,” Chew explains.
 “And a lot of the things we think are non-porous really aren’t – like drywall.”

 So how much exposure to these homewreckers is OK?

 Mold’s Health Effect: Moving Target

 There are guidelines and international standards, but Chew says levels that are deemed “safe” can still pose problems for those with mold allergies or sensitivities – and an individual’s condition can get worse with prolonged exposure.